asn10038/Cpp_Logger/README.md

 Will document if someone else is using otherwise refer to docs here: https://github.com/mozilla/rr/wiki/Debugging-protips

+-- Hit me up on issues or whatever if you are having issues

 ### Configuration
 Refer to the Macro variables as defined in `log.h`